-Contractor Practices
+- 1. Contractor Practices

-- Inadequate investigation before bidding
+- A. Inadequate investigation before bidding.

-- Incomplete cost estimating
+- B. Incomplete cost estimating.

-- Unbalanced bidding
+- C. Unbalanced bidding.

-- Bidding below costs and over optimism
+- D. Bidding below costs and over optimism.

-- Poor planning and use of the wrong equipment
+- E. Poor planning and use of the wrong equipment.

-- Failure to follow authorized procedures
+- F. Failure to follow authorized procedures.

-Owner's Practices
+- 2. Owner's Practices

+- A. Changes in plans and specifications.

+- B. Inadequate time for bid preparation.

+- C. Inadequate bid information issued by the owner.

+- D. Excessively narrow interpretation of plans and specifications.

+- E. Restrictive specifications.

-- Changes in plans and specifications - Inadequate time for bid preparation - Inadequate bid information issued by the owner - Excessively narrow interpretation of plans and specifications - Restrictive specifications - Contract requirements for socioeconomic objectives unrelated to the construction process
+- F. Contract requirements for socioeconomic objectives unrelated to the construction process.

-Personnel Factors
+- 3. Personnel Factors

-- Perception of being treated unfairly - Win-lose attitudes of construction personnel
+- A. Perception of being treated unfairly.

+- B. Win-lose attitudes of construction personnel.

-Institutional Factors
+- 4. Institutional Factors

-- Lowest bid requirements - The contracting process
+- A. Lowest bid requirements.

+- B. The contracting process.

 A construction claim involves two key elements: entitlement-which refers to the merit of the claim, and quantum-which refers to the time and costs involved.
-The contractors can claim just about anything, there are no restrictions in the Standard Specifications for what a contractor can or cannot claim.
-Of course, what damages, if any, a contractor can collect depend on the merits of the claim and the degree to which the Department is responsible. contractors cannot ordinarily refuse to do work under a claim unless the work is clearly outside the scope of the contract.
-The contractor must rely on the remedies in the contract to settle questions of time and costs.
+Contractors can claim just about anything.
+There are no restrictions in the Standard Specifications for what a Contractor can or cannot claim.
+Of course, what damages, if any, a Contractor can collect depend on the merits of the claim and the degree to which the Department is responsible.
+Contractors cannot ordinarily refuse to do work under a claim unless the work is clearly outside the scope of the contract.
+The Contractor must rely on the remedies in the contract to settle questions of time and costs.